LLNL/merlin/docs/source/modules/installation.rst

 redis local server
 ^^^^^^^^^^^^^^^^^^

-A redis server is required for the celery backend server, this same server can also be used for the broker.
+A redis server is required for the celery results backend server, this same server can also be used for the celery broker.
 This method will be called local-redis.

 .. code:: bash